redis/docs/content/operate/oss_and_stack/stack-with-enterprise/stack-quickstart.md

 With this information, you can connect to your database with the [`redis-cli`]({{< relref "/operate/rs/references/cli-utilities/redis-cli" >}}) command-line tool, an application, or [Redis Insight](https://redislabs.com/redisinsight/).

-## Try Redis Stack features
+## Try Redis Community Edition features

-To try out Redis Stack features, follow the examples provided by the corresponding guides:
+To try out Redis Community Edition features, follow the examples provided by the corresponding guides:

 - [Redis Query Engine quick start]({{< relref "/develop/get-started/document-database" >}})
 - [JSON quick start]({{< relref "/develop/data-types/json/" >}}#use-redisjson)